Yucao42/Line_based_BA/README.md

 2. LAPACK && Suitesparse && Eigen3.

 3. (optional) Viz module in opencv (needs compiling with VTK).
-Disable the display in the macro DISPLAY_3D.
+Disable the display in the macro DISPLAY_3D(NOT IMPLEMENTED YET).

 Example: